nikoladevelops/godot-blast-bullets-2d/README.md

 ## Purpose

-**BlastBullets2D** is a high-performance, **free and open source** C++ plugin for [Godot Engine](https://godotengine.org) that enables **optimized bullet spawning and management** in 2D games.
-It’s designed to efficiently handle a large number of bullets with minimal performance overhead, making it ideal for fast-paced, bullet-heavy gameplay.
+**BlastBullets2D** is a high-performance, **free and open source C++ plugin** for [Godot Engine](https://godotengine.org) that enables **optimized bullet spawning and management** in 2D games.
+It’s designed to efficiently handle a large number of bullets with minimal performance overhead, making it **ideal for fast-paced, bullet-heavy gameplay**.

 If you're searching for a **Godot optimized bullets plugin**, **BlastBullets2D** is built exactly for that purpose.

+Also perfect as a **Godot bullet hell plugin** since it allows having **THOUSANDS of bullets visible on screen**.

-The plugin comes precompiled for the following platforms:
+BlastBullets2D comes already compiled and ready for these platforms:
 - **Windows**
 - **macOS**
 - **Linux**